pepemongiovi/simple-bank-api/README.md

 ## How to run tests

+- If you have yarn installed, just run `yarn test`
-- Run `docker exec -ti bank-api sh -c "yarn test"`
+- If you don't have yarn installed, run `docker exec -ti bank-api sh -c "yarn test"`

 ## Routes